e10v/rico/README.md

 doc.append_code("print('Hello world!')")
 ```

-Check the docstrings for additional parameters.
+Check the docstrings for details.

 Serialize content to HTML using `str()` or `object.serialize()`:
 ```python